 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a four piece suite within the bathroom consisting of WC, wash hand basin, bath and Shower.
+The sanitary arrangements comprise a three piece coloured suite within the bathroom consisting of WC. wash hand basin and bath.

 Heating and hot water